sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ## Frontend

-We will add a frontend to the voting smart contract according to [this guide](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md).
+We will add a front-end to the voting smart contract according to [this guide](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md).

 ### Setup Project